vectorgrp/XCPlite/docs/CAL_RCU.md

 - XcpCalSegEndAtomicTransaction

 An atomic transaction is a lock-less, wait-free global operation, which does not have any runtime costs.
-Calibration updates from the single threaded writer just get delayed and collected in each segments XCP page, until the transaction is ended.
+Calibration updates from the single threaded writer just get delayed and collected in each segments writer page, until the transaction is ended.
 Therefore there is no need for any other, finer grained locking or synchronization mechanism for calibration updates.

-### Compromises made in the XCPlite RCU algorithm for calibration segment updates:
+## Compromises made in this RCU algorithm for calibration segment updates:

-To achieve lock-less and wait-free access to calibration parameters on the application side, the writer has to accept the following compromises:
+To achieve memory-safe, lock-less and wait-free access to calibration parameters in the ECU application threads, the writer thread (in any process) has to accept the following compromises:

 1.
-Exactly one writer thread allowed (e.g. the XCP command server thread).
+Exactly one writer thread allowed (e.g. the XCP command server thread) !!.

 2.
-A segment write operation will become visible to the application in the SECOND lock after the write !!!
+A segment write operation will become visible to the application earliest in the second first nesting level XcpLockCalSeg after the XcpCalSegWriteMemory !!.
+('second' in the definition of sequentiality of this implementation).

 3.
-Visibility delays of calibration updates may be non deterministic.
+Visibility delays of calibration updates under contention may be non deterministic !!.
-If there are additional writes to the calibration block before the second lock, which is normally rare, these writes are accumulated in the xcp_page and not applied automatically.
+If there are additional writes to the calibration block before the second lock (which is normally rare), these writes are accumulated in the xcp_page and are not applied automatically.
-To flush these additional changes, the function XcpPublishAll may be called explicitly.
+To flush these additional changes, the function XcpPublishAll must be called explicitly.
-This could be done non-blocking in a cyclic way or blocking, when each time a calibration change took place.
+This could be done non-blocking in a cyclic way or blocking on demand, even each time a parameter change took place.
-In non-blocking mode, calibration changes become visible, when no application holds the lock, which is non deterministic!!!
+In non-blocking mode, calibration changes become visible, when no other application thread holds the lock, which is non deterministic!!!
-The alternative approach of doing blocking mode calls to XcpPublishAll after each write operation, would occasionally delay the command responses by a non-deterministic amount of time, which is might be acceptable in some use cases.
+The alternative approach of doing blocking mode calls to XcpPublishAll after each write operation, would occasionally delay the protocol command responses by a non-deterministic amount of time, which might be acceptable in some use cases.

 4.
-Calibration updates may theoretically starve, when there is always at least one reader holding a lock.
+Calibration updates may theoretically starve, when there is always at least one reader holding a lock or the lock rate is very low.
 Worst case is, that a calibration update command may time out.

 5.
-The lazy, non-blocking approach has the drawback, that calibration changes are acknowledged to the writer, before they become visible to the application.
+The lazy, non-blocking approach has the drawback, that calibration changes are acknowledged to the writer, before they become visible to the application threads (see 2.).
-But there is no risk, that the changes can not be made visible after acknowledge.
+But there is no risk for failure.

 6.
-Registration and creating of calibration segments is protected by a mutex to share a consistent state of the calibration segment list among threads.
+Registration and creation of calibration segments is protected by a mutex, to share a consistent state of the calibration segment list among threads.

-5.
+7.
 Each calibration block needs a header of 64 bytes, plus 4 times the page size.
 Page size is rounded up to 64 bit alignment.
 So to calibrate a block of N bytes, we need 64+4*(8*N+7)/8 bytes of memory.